 In a big bowl, mix all dry ingredients until combined.

-Next, place all wet ingredients into a food processor except egg whites (we’ll be using these in just a second – so only add the egg yokes to food processor) and process until combined.
+Next, place all wet ingredients into a food processor except egg whites & baking soda (we’ll be using these in just a second) and process until combined.

-Now place egg whites in an electric mixer with a whisk attachment and whisk on the highest setting until firm peaks appear.
+Now place egg whites & 1/2 tsp baking soda in an electric mixer with a whisk attachment and whisk on the highest setting until firm peaks appear.
 How do you know when firm peaks appear?
 The ultimate test is to lift the bowl over your head (upside down!) – if they stay put you’re good to go! :p

 If you don’t have an electric mixer you can whisk by hand super fast… it just takes a bit more effort!